Chou Ching-chun

-Chou Ching-chun (28 June 1943 – 16 June 2021) was a Taiwanese social activist and politician.
+Chou Ching-chun (周慶峻 (周庆峻)) was a Taiwanese politician and Chinese nationalist who was president of the Patriot Alliance Association.

 Biography

+Chou Ching-chun was born in 1943 in Haifeng County, Guangdong Province of a large family.
+He and his family was suppressed after the Chinese Communist Revolution, and he escaped to Hong Kong, then a British colony, by stowaway between 1961 and 1962.
+He moved to Taiwan after the Sino-British Joint Declaration because of his antipathy towards communism.
+He also held Taiwanese citizenship after 1949.
+He ran for a legislative seat in 1995 campaigning on an anti-communist Chinese unification platform, but became publicly pro-Chinese Communist Party after his crushing defeat.

-Chou was president of the Patriot Alliance Association (PAA) since 2018.
+Chou was president of the Patriot Alliance Association.

 Chou died at the Taipei City Hospital Zhongxing Branch on 16 June 2021, aged 77, from COVID-19.
-His wife Lin Ming-mei was charged with violations of the Anti-Infiltration Act in July 2022, following an investigation into the PAA led by the Taipei District Prosecutors’ Office.
+His wife Lin Ming-mei was charged with violations of the Anti-Infiltration Act in July 2022, following an investigation into the PAA led by the Taipei District Prosecutors' Office.
 Prosecutors stated that Chou would not be posthumously indicted.